 The main point of the article is that blood and skin testing can potentially determine the possibility of an allergy but not whether the individual will develop an allergic reaction.
-The only way to determine a true food allergy is through history of reaction or an oral challenge under the supervision of a medical professional.
+The only way to determine a true food allergy is through a history of reaction or an oral challenge under the supervision of a medical professional.

 If your child has been diagnosed with food allergies and you are concerned as to whether the diagnosis is correct, you should consult your physician.
 If there is a history of reactions to the food in question, a food allergy is likely.
 If test results are positive, but the individual has never reacted to the food, a food challenge may be necessary.